luizbgomide/sovereign/rules.md

 ### XP Thresholds

-Once a character has enough XP to level up **and** is in a settlement, they do.
+Once a character has enough XP to level up **and** is in a settlement, they may level up.

 | Level | XP    | Level | XP     |
 | ----- | ----- | ----- | ------ |